 Phoenix high: 122 degrees on June 26, 1990.

-The U.S. acquired the region under the terms of the 1848 Treaty of Guadalupe Hidalgo and the 1853 Gadsden Purchase.
-Initially part of the Territory of New Mexico, Arizona was organized as a separate territory in 1863.
-Arizona became the forty-eighth state in 1912.
+The U.S. acquired the northern part of Arizona in 1848 with the Treaty of Guadalupe Hidalgo.
+The area south of the Gila River was added in 1853 with the 1853 Gadsden Purchase.
+At first, Arizona was a part of the Territory of New Mexico.
+Arizona became a separate territory in 1863.
+The U.S. made Arizona the 48th state in 1912.

 Largest employer: Walmart

 The Governor is the chief executive.
 The Secretary of State is next in line.

 The legislature has two houses, with 30 districts.
 Each district elects one senator and two representatives.

 The highest court is the Arizona Supreme Court.
 The court has five justices.